nrwl/nx/docs/nx-cloud/tutorial/circle.md

   ci:
     jobs:
-      - main:
+      - main
-          name: Nx Cloud Main
 ```

 The `restore_cache` and `save_cache` steps are using a hash key that is created from the contents of the `pnpm-lock.yaml` file.
 This way if the `pnpm-lock.yaml` file remains the same, the next CI pipeline can pull from the cache instead of downloading `node_modules` again.
 This is similar to the way [Nx hashes input files to cache the results of tasks](/core-features/cache-task-results).

 Create a new branch with these changes and submit a PR to your repo to test them.
+Merge your PR into the `main` branch when you're ready to move to the next section.

 ## Process Only Affected Projects